 The ME&IE Consultancy Contract Agreement between FPMU (Ministry of National Food Security & Research) and G3JV for the NPIWC-II project expired on 25 October 2024.
-However, in the light of FPMU letter No. F.1-7/2018-PLAN (WM) dated 9th October 2024 (copy attached as Annex-T), we are continuing to provide services and are maintaining our approved staff and office operations across all zones despite the contract's expiration.
+However, in the light of FPMU letter No. F.1-7/2018-PLAN (WM) dated 9th October 2024 (copy attached as Annex-T), The G3 JV / ME&IE Consultants are continuing to provide services and are maintaining approved staff and office operations across all zones despite the contract's expiration.